JosefForkman/Receptboken/README.md

 Code review written by [Jonas Mårtensson](https://github.com/jonas128).

-1. Most requirements are met.
+1. All requirements are met.
 The code contains different types of variables and multiple php-files.
 2. `index.php: 6` - I have some problems understanding the styling of this page: why do you refer to a style.css file and then use style.scss?
 3. The styling of page does not work when I run it in local server.
 4. All the web fonts you uploaded are not in use.